HARRISON Petty will need to pass one more test to be available for this Sunday’s match against Sydney.

 “Jai is recovering well from his knee reconstruction and is in the early phases of his program, which is predominately focused on getting his range of motion back and beginning strength work,” Griffith said.

-“CJ returned to training with the main group last week,” Griffith said.
+“Christian has returned to full training with the main group,” Griffith said.

 “Jack has been working incredibly hard with our high performance and medical team to return from his Achilles surgery that he had earlier this year,” Griffith said.